 For the past two decades, online retail FX exchanging has become increasingly popular.
+More US brokers offer Forex.
 It’s not that the industry wasn’t available, but because it was very exclusive.
 Prior to the 21st century, only high net worth individuals and companies were able to participate.
 Then came the internet and suddenly anyone with a computer or smartphone could participate.
 Today, the FX arena is available virtually everywhere in the world as long as someone can get an internet connection.
 That being said, the trade is still concentrated around a few areas.
 In this post, we shall be looking at the main features and everything else bout exchanging the FX arena from 4 regions – CA, Australia, US and UK.

 FX exchanging in CA

 CA has the 10th largest economy in the world when ranked by GDP at $1.76 trillion.
 At the same time, the country had a population of over 37 million in 2018.
 These two factors make the country very attractive to FX brokers because they should have a lot of people willing and able to join the industry.
 This is why the country grossed 1.3% of the daily transactions in the entire industry as reported by the Bank for International Settlements (BIS) in 2016.
 (These are the: Global Trends of FX Brokers’ Business in 2019)